-Formative assessments help you track learner progress throughout the duration of a course and offers your learners feedback to use to improve their eLearning experience.
+Formative assessments help you track your students' progress throughout the duration of a course and offers them feedback that you can use to improve their eLearning experience.

-You are able to identify areas that might need improvement and pinpoint strengths DURING the eLearning course, as opposed to waiting until the end of each lesson.
+With formatives, you are able to identify areas that might need improvement and pinpoint strengths DURING the eLearning course, as opposed to waiting until the end of each lesson.

-Formative assessment is one of the most beneficial assessment strategies because it focuses on what still needs to be learned instead of what learners should have already mastered.
+Formative assessment is one of the most beneficial assessment strategies because it focuses on what still needs to be learned instead of what your students should have already mastered.

 Unlike summative assessments that are used at the end of an eLearning course to assess the comprehension the learner, formative assessments are diagnostic in nature and used throughout the course.

-In this blog post, you will learn about 4 different types of formative assessment and 4 strategies on best practices in using these types of assessments in an eLearning course.
+In this blog post, you will learn about 4 different types of formative assessments and 4 strategies on best practices in using these types of assessments in an eLearning course.

 Formative assessments should be mapped to the Enabling Objectives of an eLearning course.
-By doing so, the instructor ensures that the student is learning the concepts set out in the planning of that module or course.
+By doing so, you can ensure that your students are learning the concepts set out in the planning of that particular module or course.

-When the student successfully completes the assessment, it provides both the learner and trainer with feedback, showing knowledge they have gained, skills developed, and any areas that need to be further developed in that learning objective.
+When your students successfully complete the assessment, it provides both you and your student and with feedback, showing knowledge they have gained, skills developed, and any areas that need to be further developed in that learning objective.

 Each successful demonstration of learning builds toward the overall learning for that student.

-Reflection logs allow learners to log the details of what they are learning, their thoughts and feelings about the topic, and main ideas of the lesson learned.
+Reflection logs allow your students to log the details of what they are learning, their thoughts and feelings about the topic, and main ideas of the lesson learned.

-The instructor can use this log to track the student’s progress.
+You, the instructor can use this log to track your students' progress.

-Learners can work together or independently to create a digital presentation that is presented to their peers via the online discussion board.
+Your students can also work together or independently to create a digital presentation that is presented to their peers via the online discussion board.

-Goal checks provide learners with a goal or objective at the beginning of an eLearning lesson or module.
+Goal checks can provide your students with a goal or objective at the beginning of an eLearning lesson or module.

 After the lesson is complete, they are given an assessment that determines whether they achieved the goal and how much they have progressed.